TouchScreen-BlueTooth-Machines/DeskTop/README.md

 DeskTop Business Edition is a completely free and simple collection of business applications including a text editor and spreadsheet maker.

-- UPDATE: As of 04/01/2024, DeskTop will no longer be remaining open source on GitHub.
+- UPDATE: As of 04/01/2024, DeskTop Business Edition will no longer be remaining open source on GitHub.

 ## License